ployst/ployst.github.io/_posts/2016-07-02-ui-components.markdown

 doesn't (yet) have any behaviour that requires Javascript, you can start with just the HTML file.
-This is great because you can draft all of the presentational aspects of your functionality first using small specialised components, and add behaviour later as required.
+This is great because you can draft all of the presentational aspects of your functionality up front by using small specialised components, and add behaviour later as required.
-With this in mind, there is no excuse not to have very small specialised components.
-This helps you avoid spaghetti markup and have everything broken down into much simpler components.
+With this in mind, there is no excuse not to have these components in place from early on.
+This helps you avoid spaghetti markup and have everything broken down into much simpler units.

 This, as an example, is our `blip-card.html`, where we display a *blip* (the basic abstraction for any type of message in